 Vegetation indexes are a key tool of Smart Farming: the use of satellite data and their correct interpretation reduce the interventions in the field and make sustainable, from the economic point of view, a structured crop scouting activity.

 The indices can describe the vigor of the plant, providing a measure of its general health, or specific problems such as water stress or the amount of chlorophyll.
-There are therefore several types that describe the conditions of the vegetation, analyzing different bands of the electromagnetic spectrum.

 Types of vegetation indexes